Can You Lose Your Virginity to a Dildo?

 From a medical standpoint, there is no physical test or biological marker that defines virginity.
 The body does not record sexual experience in a measurable way.

 Historically, virginity has often been defined as the absence of penile-vaginal intercourse.
+This definition is rooted in traditional heterosexual norms rather than medical science.
+Modern sexual health education recognizes that sexual experiences vary widely and that focusing on a single act does not accurately reflect a person’s sexual history or physical health.
 Because using a dildo does not involve another person, many people do not consider solo toy use as losing virginity.

 Can Using a Dildo Be Your First Sexual Experience?